 Here are some tips for brainstorming niche ideas:

 Now, these topics are too broad and competitive; think about the biggest brands and bloggers in these industries – it’s almost impossible to build a following.
-So, you need to narrow it down.
+So, you need to narrow it down before starting a blog.
 (Aka niche down your market).
 Let me explain.

 Let’s say, you’re interested in fashion and lifestyle.
-So, to cut down the competition and to make your audience specific, you’ll need to niche down to something like ‘makeup tutorials for Gen Z girls’ or ‘fashion and lifestyle advice for guys in the US’ when starting a blog.
+So, to cut down the competition and to make your audience specific , you’ll need to niche down to something like ‘makeup tutorials for Gen Z girls’ or ‘fashion and lifestyle advice for guys in the US’ when starting a blog.
 Don't miss this step in how to start blogging.

 The secret of how to start a blog is in discovering your field.
-Pick your interest and do some research.
+Pick your interest and do some research starting a blog.
 Look for your competitors.
 See what their blogs revolve around.
 Deeply analyze to discover loopholes or content gaps in their blogs.

-Start your blog from there.
+You can consider starting a blog from here.
 Or, see if they’re paying very little attention to specific topics, but there’s a lot of content that needs to be written around those keywords.
 Start from there.

-Visit websites like ExplodingTopics, Google Trends, and Feedly to discover the hottest new trends in all industries.
+Visit websites like ExplodingTopics, Google Trends, and Feedly to discover the hottest new trends in all industries before starting a blog.
 Start your blog around those trending topics to gain attention faster.

 Discover new unheard product and information categories by visiting these websites: Amazon, WikiHow, PayPal, and Udemy.
 Usually, there are very few good enough blogs that cover those new unheard categories.
 That’s an edge to quickly dominate that space.

 Write about your previous or current jobs or skills.
 Because, if you are wondering how do I start a blog, you need to learn to demonstrate yourself to the public.
 Write interesting stories, facts, or publish valuable content that can help newcomers.

 What’s your favorite TV show?
 As you contemplate how to start a blog, consider blogging around its cast.
-What they wear, who they’re, their net worth, other shows they’ve made, real-life activities, their interesting stories, and a lot more stuff.
+What they wear, who they are, their net worth, other shows they’ve made, real-life activities, their interesting stories, and a lot more stuff.